 82% of American women have a positive view of bicyclists.
 (1) 2/3 of American women agree: "My community would be a better place to live if biking were safer and more comfortable."
 (1) From 2003 to 2012, the number of women and girls participating in bicycling rose 20%, while dropping 0.5% among men and boys.
 (6) 60% of bicycle owners aged 17 to 28 years old are women.
 (2) 47% of potential cyclists in Portland.
 Ore., who are "Interested but Concerned" about riding a bike are women.
 (3) Women took more than 982 million bicycle trips in 2009.
-(4) 1.9 million women regularly commuted to work by bike in 2011.
-The overall number of women who bike commute grew 56% from 2007 to 2011.
-(5) Bicycle riding ranked #9 out of 47 popular sports for total female participation in 2011, surpassing yoga, tennis, and softball ® Women accounted for 37% of the bicycle market in 2011, spending \$2.3 billion.
-(2) 45% of paid staff at bicycle advocacy organizations are women.© There are more than 630 active blogs related to women and bicycling. [®]
+(4) More than 236,000 women regularly commuted to work by bike in 2012.
+The overall number of female bike commute grew 58% from 2006 to 2012.
+(5) Bicycle riding ranked #9 out of 47 popular sports for total female participation in 2011, surpassing yoga, tennis, and softball [®] Women accounted for 37% of the bicycle market in 2011, spending \$2.3 billion.
+(2) 45% of paid staff at bicycle advocacy organizations are women.® There are more than 630 active blogs related to women and bicycling. [®]

-Photos credits, clockwise from top right: Cameron Adams, Ovarian Psycos, Russ Roca (Alliance for Biking & Walking photo library), Allan Crawford, Russ Roca (Alliance for Biking & Walking photo library), Nona Varnado eart disease is the No. 1 killer of women in the United States
+Photos credits, clockwise from top right: Cameron Adams, Ovarian Psycos, Russ Roca (Alliance for Biking & Walking photo library), Allan Crawford, Russ Roca (Alliance for Biking & Walking photo library), Nona Varnado eart disease is the No. 1 killer of women in the United States (9) and more than 1/3 of American women are obese.
+(10) In 2011, less than 18% of American women (vs. 23% of men) met physical activity recommendations for both aerobic and muscle-strengthening exercise.
+(12) As a low-cost, low-impact activity accessible to all fitness levels, bicycling offers a safe and practical avenue to better health.
+More than 80% of bicycle commuters reported that their health had improved since they started riding (11) and an overwhelming amount of research specifically highlights the benefits of bicycling for women.